 The assignment that is distributed on the last day of the teaching week must be submitted within a six-week time frame.
 This forms the basis for assessment; all assignments are treated as formal examinations of the University.

 You will need to complete a short project and dissertation in the area of software and systems security.
-The results of the project work are presented in a dissertation of 15,000 to 20,000 words, or 45 to 60 pages.
+The results of the project work are presented in a dissertation format.
 This forms the basis for formal assessment of the project, just as the written assignments form the basis for assessment of the taught modules.
 The dissertation can be submitted at any time during the allowed period of study, although it is usually the last piece of work undertaken.

 Students are usually in full-time employment and return to the same jobs after completing their degree.

 Changes to this course and your supervision

 The University will seek to deliver this course in accordance with the description set out in this course page.
 However, there may be situations in which it is desirable or necessary for the University to make changes in course provision, either before or after registration.
 The safety of students, staff and visitors is paramount and major changes to delivery or services may have to be made in circumstances of a pandemic (including Covid-19), epidemic or local health emergency.
 In addition, in certain circumstances, for example due to visa difficulties or because the health needs of students cannot be met, it may be necessary to make adjustments to course requirements for international study.

 Where possible your academic supervisor will not change for the duration of your course.
 However, it may be necessary to assign a new academic supervisor during the course of study or before registration for reasons which might include illness, sabbatical leave, parental leave or change in employment.